SPP 215: Alternate Duty Assignment Program for Temporarily Disabled Employees

-The length of time a probationary employee is on alternate duty assignment will not be counted toward the completion of the six-month probationary period.
+The length of time a probationary employee is on alternate duty assignment will not be counted toward the completion of the 12-month probationary period.

-If no alternate duty assignment is available in the employee’s department with the work restrictions stipulated by the physician, or the alternate duty assignment has ended, the employee will be placed in the appropriate leave status.
+If no alternate duty assignment is available in the employee’s department with the work restrictions stipulated by the health care provider, or the alternate duty assignment has ended, the employee will be placed in the appropriate leave status.

 While temporarily assigned to the alternate duty assignment program, the employee will be paid at his or her regular base pay.

-Salary increases shall be in accordance SPP 403-08, “Salary Adjustments.”
+Salary increases shall be in accordance SPP 403-08, “Salary Administration.”

-At the end of six months, if an employee is determined to be unable to return to his or her regular position, the department is responsible for bringing this determination to the attention of HR and ASU’s Americans with Disabilities Act (ADA) coordinator in the Office of Equity and Inclusion, Human Resources (see the Academic Affairs Policies and Procedures Manual, at ACD 405, “Individuals with Disabilities”).
+At the end of six months, if an employee is determined to be unable to return to his or her regular position, the department is responsible for bringing this determination to the attention of OHR and ASU’s Americans with Disabilities Act (ADA) coordinator in the Office of Equity & Inclusion (see the Academic Affairs Policies and Procedures Manual, at ACD 405, “Individuals with Disabilities”).

 skip navigation bar